Radio and Telly

 • Xpert V-Stream VS-DVBT.
 Available from Maplin.co.uk - Cat No A75BZ (PCI version) and A78BZ (USB version)

-• You could buy a product such as the Hauppauge Nova-T. This is a Freeview receiver designed for use with a PC and not a TV.
-It plugs into a USB socket on your PC (see above).
+• You could buy a digital TV tuner USB stick, plus it into a spare port on your PC, and connect it to a TV aerial.
 This is possibly the more elegant solution, and results in less cable clutter.
 A PCI card is also available.

 • If you already own a Freeview box, it may be possible to connect it to your PC's analogue TV card (or USB TV box).
 You need to connect via the Freeview box's aerial output socket.
 How you connect depends on whether your Freeview box has a built-in modulator or not.
 A modulator allows a box to 'rebroadcast' it's output on a standard TV channel - so that equipment without a SCART can tune in.
 Check your manual or our box page to find out if your Freeview box has a modulator.